Are you looking for the best home gym floors for your home? Here are our top picks that will keep you in shape in the New Year.

 Not for us but another less expensive option you may want to look into.

-Another option at a low price point.
+Another option is at a low price point.
 These are not interlocking.

-Cool option to consider for your home gym made with recycled Nike Grind rubber.
+This cool option to consider for your home gym is made with recycled Nike Grind rubber.

 15. Premium Extra Large Exercise Mat – 8′ x 4′ x 1/4″